Vi-Sri/Gilfoyle_Bot/README.md

-# Gilfoyle_Bot-
+# Gilfoyle_Bot
-Bringing Gilfoyle to everyone, your personal Gilfoyle companion to deliver insults.
+Bringing Gilfoyle to everyone, your personal Gilfoyle companion to deliver insults just for you.